dapr/community/community-membership.md

 | approver   | approve accepting contributions                       | highly experienced and active reviewer + contributor to a subproject | [CODEOWNERS](https://help.github.com/en/articles/about-code-owners) in GitHub |
 | maintainer | set direction and priorities for a subproject         | demonstrated responsibility and excellent technical judgement for the subproject | [CODEOWNERS](https://help.github.com/en/articles/about-code-owners), GitHub Team and repo ownership in GitHub |

-*Note: The Governance Committee referred to in this document is not yet established.
+*Note: The Technical & Streeting Committee (TSC) referred to in this document is not yet established.
 The interim members are @msfussell, @sarahnovotny, @yaron2.*

 ## New contributors